pradheepke/sdc-vehicle-detection-p5/README.md

 The code for this step is contained in the code cell #3 of the IPython notebook, function `extract_hog_features()`.

-For HoG parameters, I used `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
-The test set prediction accuracy seemed pretty good I did not explore other choices here.

-As mentioned above, adding HoG features to color space feature helped improve accuracy by about 2% points.

 HoG feature visualization for the car image above in 3 different color spaces.
 The RGB channels have least variation.
 ![HOG RGB][HogRgb]
 ![HOG HSV][HogHSV]